-Bus misbehavior will be followed up in school by administration and students will receive consequences.
+Bus misbehavior will be followed up in school by the administration and students will receive consequences.
 Students who continue to misbehave on the bus will be suspended from riding the bus for a period of time and further misbehavior may result in permanent removal from the bus.

-Safe Use of Technology-updated
+Safe Use of Technology

 Our school recognizes the valuable role of computers, the Internet, and other technology in today's learning environment.
-Each student in grades K-8 will have their own device, that is either brought from home or rented from school to use at home and in school.
-We have in place Internet filters, students' log-in access, and strong firewall protection to reduce safety risks.
+Each student in grades K-8 will have their own device, which is either brought from home or rented from school to use at home and in school.
+We have in place internet filters, students' log-in access, and strong firewall protection to reduce safety risks.

-Students in 3rd grade receive Google Apps accounts ,4th-8th grade students receive Hillel Torah email accounts, and Middle School students receive FACTS Family Portal logins to keep track of their classes and grades.
-Students in the Primary Grades participate in a Digital Literacy class and appropriate use of these technology tools is discussed with all students and they are required to sign an Acceptable Use Policy (AUP).
+Students in 3rd grade receive Google Apps accounts, 4th- 8th grade students receive Hillel Torah email accounts, and middle school students receive ParentLocker logins to keep track of their classes and grades.
+Students in the primary grades participate in a Digital Literacy class and appropriate use of these technology tools is discussed with all students and they are required to sign an Acceptable Use Policy (AUP).